aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/workbook-conversions/pdf/convert-xls-file-with-images-or-charts-to-pdf/_index.md

 {{% alert color="primary" %}}

 Aspose.Cells supports converting XLS files that contain images and charts to PDF documents.
 Aspose.Cells for C++ can work independently to convert a spreadsheet to PDF: Aspose.PDF for C++ is not required for the conversion.
-The process can be done in memory as the process does not depend on temporary or intermediary XML files.
+The process can be done in memory as the process does not depend on temporary or intermediate XML files.
 This means that large Excel files, for example, ones containing images, charts, and other drawing objects, can be converted quickly and efficiently.

 {{% /alert %}}
 ## **Sample Code**